marleyad/personal_study_log/README.md

 This log has been a cornerstone of my learning journey, which began with coding and has since evolved into pursuing a **Master's in Data Science**.
 It has kept me motivated, organized, and accountable.

 I’m passionate about lifelong learning and committed to improving my skills.
-I know reaching mastery will take many more years, but I’m proud of the progress I’ve made and the systems I’ve built to support my goals.

 ---